Skip to Content

 • Individuals with the inability to tan

-• A past history of sunburn especially a blistering burn before the age of 14, and/or a family history of melanoma
+• A past history of sunburn, especially a blistering burn before the age of 14, and/or a family history of melanoma

-How to Perform a Skin Care Self Check
+How to Perform a Skin Cancer Self-Exam

 How is Skin Cancer Treated?

-Mohs Surgery
+Mohs Surgery for Skin Cancer

-Most insurance policies will cover the cost of Mohs surgery, however, you should check with your carrier to determine your exact coverage, as plans do vary and you may require a referral or authorization prior to surgery.
-On your first visit please bring a copy of your insurance card as well as your photo ID.
+Most insurance policies will cover the cost of Mohs surgery.
+However, you should check with your carrier to determine your exact coverage, as plans do vary and you may require a referral or authorization prior to surgery.
+On your first visit, please bring a copy of your insurance card, as well as your photo ID.

 Aa Aa Aa